glambrig/LibUinputWrapper/README.md

-# libUinputWrapper

-### An easy-to-use library which provides mouse and keyboard simulation on Linux.
+## An easy-to-use library which provides mouse and keyboard simulation on Linux.

-The reasons for the library's existence is that I found mouse and keyboard simulation to be overly and unnecessarily complicated on Linux.
+The reasons for this library's existence is that I found mouse and keyboard simulation to be overly and unnecessarily complicated on Linux.
 It's also to avoid using XLib.
 It is basically a wrapper library for interacting with the uinput kernel module.

 This is a work in progress, and as such, certain things are still incomplete.